BriantOliveira/Personal-Notebook/cs4.md

 * Min-heap - each node is greater than or equal to its parent \(min value is root\).
 * Max-heap - each node is less than or equal to its parent \(max value is root\).

+**Note about ordering**

+* Heaps are not sorted, instead they are considered "partially ordered".
+* Max element is at the root, but we don't know where min element is only it must be a leaf.